 - 1. Sufficient area, outside of the required street rights-of-way, should be required to provide and shall be restricted in use to provide for: utility, berming, and landscaping needs. - 2.
 No additional access to K-10, except as identified in Transportation 2030, shall be permitted. - 3.
-Street networks should be interconnected through and beyond the planning area wherever possible. - 4.
-Truck routes shall not be designated through areas identified for residential land uses and should be limited to N 1800 Road (Farmer's Turnpike), K-10 Highway and I-70 or as otherwise designated by the city. - 5.
-Adequate rights-of-way shall be obtained at the time of platting to ensure for sufficient space for roads, utility and landscaping easement needs. - 6.
-Topography should be taken into account when comparing different alignments for future roads.
+Street networks should be interconnected through and beyond the planning area where ever possible. - 4.
+Truck routes shall not be designated through areas identified for residential land - 5.
+Adequate rights-of-way shall be obtained at the time of platting to ensure for adequate space for roads, utility and landscaping easement needs. - 6.
+Topography should be taken into account when comparing different alignments for future roads. - 7.
+Master planning areas identified as industrial and office/research is encouraged to provide an adequate street network that limits the number of access points to N 1800 Road (Farmer's Turnpike).

+3.1.2.9 Transition Area

+- 1. The transition area shown on Map 3-1 should incorporate extraordinary buffers between industrial and residential uses in the form of landscape buffer yards to a minimum of double that required in the Land Development Code. - 2.
+All land uses within the identified transition area shall bare the burden providing the extra buffer. - 3.
+Transitions shall be incorporated into developments regardless of whether the abutting property is located within the city of Lawrence or unincorporated Douglas County.

+3.1.2.10 Utilities

-- 7. Master planning areas identified as industrial and office/research is encouraged to provide an adequate street network that limits the number of access points to N 1800 Road (Farmer's Turnpike). - 3.1.2.9 Utilities - 1.
-The area north of N 1800 Road (Farmer's Turnpike) has not been evaluated in the currently adopted 2003 Water and Wastewater Master Plans.
+- 1. The area north of N 1800 Road (Farmer's Turnpike) has not been evaluated in the currently adopted 2003 Water and Wastewater Master Plans.
 This area should be evaluated on a watershed basis with the upcoming plan update and an overall service plan developed with project costs for water and sanitary service prior to development requiring urban services. - 2.
 Extension of water and sewer infrastructure should be coordinated with ultimate street right-of-way acquisition and construction to avoid reconstructing water and sewer lines as streets are improved to city standards. - 3.
-Extension of water and sewer services to the area should follow adopted city policies for such. - 4.
-Additional property should be obtained wherever possible for parks purposes when acquiring property or easements for utility use. - 3.1.2.10 Traditional Neighborhood Design (TND) - 1.
-Development under the Lawrence SmartCode is encouraged throughout the planning area wherever industrial or office/research is not designated.
-TND development can be used upon annexation and through the process outlined in the Lawrence SmartCode. - 2.
-Development under the Lawrence SmartCode, Landowners/developers shall develop their own plans that conform to the Lawrence SmartCode in order to develop TND neighborhoods. - 3.
-Development shall be developed as either a Cluster Land Development (CLD) or a Traditional Neighborhood Development (TND) community type as outlined in the Lawrence SmartCode in a Greenfield development situation.
-A minimum of 40 acres is required to develop a CLD neighborhood and a minimum of 60 acres is required to develop a new TND neighborhood. - 4.
-A range of transects shall be incorporated into a CLD or TND community type. - 3.1.2.11 Environmentally Sensitive Lands - 1.
-Environmentally sensitive lands shall be protected as outline in the Land Development Code. - 2.
-Street rights-of-way, public utility corridors and building sites should be located so as to minimize their impact on environmentally sensitive areas. - 3.
-Where possible, environmentally sensitive areas to be protected should be located within designated public or private open space, either through dedication, a conservation easement, or control by a homeowner's association. - 4.
-If a review indicates that it is not possible or reasonable to protect sensitive features, mitigation should be incorporated.
+Extension of water and sewer services to the area should follow adopted city policies for such.

+3.1.2.11 Traditional Neighborhood Design (TND)

+1. Development under the Lawrence SmartCode is encouraged throughout the planning area wherever industrial or office/research is not designated.
+TND development can be used upon annexation and through the process outlined in the Lawrence SmartCode.